 So, ready to whip up a healthy dish of baba ghanoush?
 You know you want to try it!

 Everyone loves hummus.
 It’s great as a dip or as a standalone dish by itself.
 However, there are some of us who are allergic to chickpeas – a major component of hummus.
 Does that mean you give up on this Levantine dish?
 Not really, because you can substitute white beans as a chickpea alternative!
 There are plenty of varieties of white beans and each one has it’s own health benefits.

 While chickpea is the ideal ingredient when making hummus, you can always pick other varieties of white beans as a substitute.
 You may use equal amounts like you would do with chickpeas and you’d still get a delicious tasting hummus.

-Which Type of White Beans Should You Pick?
+Which Type Should You Pick?

 Navy Beans/ Pea Beans – these are small, oval-shaped beans that have the most fiber out of all the variants, with 19 grams per cup to be exact